ACHIEVEMENTS AND PERFORMANCE: April 2016 – March 2017

 - Veterans in the Community weekly drop-in sessions

 - Middleton Community Voice – community representatives and groups

 How we categorise our work

-As we help and support people in many different and diverse ways we have sought to group our activities into four broad categories which are;
+We help and support people in many diverse and different ways which we group into four broad categories covering;

 - Employment and Skills

 - Health, mental health and wellbeing